AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Method

-where $m$ is a margin hyperparameter, $\delta_{\pm,\text{proj}}$ are deltas projected to the loss subspace, and $\delta_{\pm,\text{full}}$ are full-space deltas. \textit{Intuition:} The axis alignment term is negative when $\delta_+$ and $\delta_-$ point opposite directions along $d_{\text{ref}}$---exactly what we want for reversible steering.
+where $m$ is a margin hyperparameter, $\delta_{\pm,\text{proj}}$ are deltas projected to the loss subspace, and $\delta_{\pm,\text{full}}$ are full-space deltas. \textit{Intuition:} The axis alignment term is negative when $\delta_+$ and $\delta_-$ point opposite directions along $d_{\text{ref}}$, this is exactly what we want for reversible steering.
 The subspace concentration term (in $[0,1]$) penalizes drift: if the adapter moves representations outside the loss subspace, the full-space norms grow without the projected norms growing, diluting the signal.
 The combined scalar measures ``how much of the adapter's effect is antiparallel \textit{and} task-relevant.''
 The symlog compression ($\text{symlog}(x) = \text{sign}(x)\log(1+|x|)$) bounds gradients; the quadratic term on positive $a$ penalizes same-side deltas.
-See \cref{sec:loss-details} for subspace construction and Fisher weighting. \paragraph{Coherence region constraint ($\mathcal{B}_{\text{coh}}$).} A total variation bound with an entropy-adaptive threshold and log-barrier penalty.
+See \cref{sec:loss-details} for subspace construction and Fisher weighting. \paragraph{Coherence region constraint ($\mathcal{B}_{\text{coh}}$).} Steering should change what the model prefers without breaking how it speaks.
+We enforce this with a total variation bound using an entropy-adaptive threshold and log-barrier penalty.
 For each token $t$ we compute

 where $\kappa{=}0.3$ and $\beta{=}0.1$ control the entropy-adaptive budget (floor inside sqrt ensures nonzero threshold even at $H{=}0$).
 In implementation, $H_t$ is computed under the reference distribution and treated as a constant (stop-gradient) when setting the per-token TV budget.
 The $\sqrt{H}$ scaling (following MiLe~\cite{su2024mile}) allows more shift on uncertain tokens while tightly constraining confident ones.
 We penalize violations with a hard log barrier,